boardfish/org-mode/README.md

 ## Prerequisites

+- [pywal](https://github.com/dylanaraps/pywal) - will make it optional if there's a way
 - A todo and done list on Trello somewhere.
 They don't have to be on the same board.
 - A list of links on Trello, named as what they'll display as and with the link itself in the card description.
 - A GitHub account.